Archita22ind/Prototype-of-UberEats-Application-CMPE273-Lab-1/README.md

 <img src="https://github.com/Archita22ind/CMPE273-UberEats-Lab-1/blob/main/glimpseofapp.png" >

-## Getting Started with the Github Repo
+## Getting Started with the Github Repository-

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.